A film by Doug Pray

 “Jaw-dropping pleasures!” - Huffington Post

-"Illuminating, engaging and unexpected.
-Well-directed, with exceptional access by the veteran documentarian." - Los Angeles Times
+“Illuminating, engaging and unexpected.
+Well-directed, with exceptional access by veteran documentarian Doug Pray, the film takes you behind the scenes of that particular media sensation and does a considerable amount more as well.” - Los Angeles Times

 “Skillfully structured and highly entertaining.
 Partly an exploration of an artist's oeuvre, partly a procedural for logistically nightmarish transport, partly a record of an 11-day spontaneous 'happening,' and partly an amalgam of different views on art, the film manages to appeal to art lovers, pop-culture disciples and high-concept skeptics and supporters alike.” - Variety